Summer Meals Program

 If you are interested in learning how to become a site or sponsor contact Robin McNulty at email@example.com.

-Task Force members meet monthly from January to October to review best practices, discuss specific issues, generate ideas to improve awareness about summer meals, leverage resources to enhance summer and afterschool meal programming, and build capacity among local community based organizations.
+Task Force members meet monthly from February through November to review best practices, discuss specific issues, generate ideas to improve awareness, leverage resources to enhance programming, and build capacity among local community based organizations.

 Summer Meals Task Force Goals: